Xacalet/adc_w4_weather_app/README.md

 ## :scroll: Description

-An forecast weather app for Android fully written in Compose.
+A forecast weather app for Android fully written in Compose.

 ## :bulb: Motivation and Context